fnv234/61040-portfolio/assignments/assignment1.md

 - **Consolidation across tools (work items)**: This would require heavy integrations with APIs like Notion, Slack, or Google Docs.
 That's technically challenging and outside scope for this project, even if it's a real pain point.

+- **Turning raw notes into usable summaries**: Similarly, while converting unstructured notes into clean summaries is useful, many existing tools may already address this well (like Notion AI).
+I believe the challenge here is less about lack of tools and more about personal workflow discipline, which is why I did not choose this problem in particular.

 - **Avoiding overcrowded spots**: Crowdedness is subjective and hard to measure accurately.
 It could depend on time of day, weather, or personal tolerance, so it's not a stable feature to design around.

 - **Matching photo style with location**: This is compelling, but harder to implement since "style" is a fuzzy and personal dimension.
 Without robust tagging or image recognition, it's more feasible as a filtering layer once a base dataset of locations exists.
+I think this could be an addition once the app, as intended, resolves the current selected problem.

 ## Stakeholders
 1. **Choosing a good matcha place**

-- Matcha enthusiasts (primary users): Want reliable quality recommendations.
+- Matcha enthusiasts (primary users): Want reliable/trustworthy quality recommendations that they can also share with others.

 - Cafe owners: Gain visibility if their product is highlighted as authentic/good.

 - Casual cafe-goers: Indirectly affected if a friend drags them to a matcha place.

-2. Keeping track of accomplishments
+2. **Keeping track of accomplishments**

 - Students/employees: Need to capture and later retrieve achievements.